ItsRudraksh/studymate-ai/README.md

   - Real-time status updates

 - **Dashboard**

   - Personalized welcome screen
   - Course listing and management
   - Progress tracking
   - Real-time status updates
+  - **Search and Filtering** (NEW)
+    - Filter courses by category (All, Coding, Exam, Job, Other)
+    - Search courses by title and description
+    - Real-time filtering with result count indicators

+- **Study Materials** (NEW)
+  - **Notes**
+    - Chapter-by-chapter structured content
+    - Desktop and mobile-friendly sidebar navigation
+    - Auto-scroll to top when switching chapters
+  - **Flashcards**
+    - Customizable number of flashcard generation (5, 10, 15, 20, 25)
+    - Interactive 3D flip animations with gradient effects
+    - Circular navigation (loop from last card to first)
+    - Motion effects and transitions
+    - Mobile responsive design

 ## 🏗️ Architecture